aliceC119/vaccines-Africa-project/README.md

 ## Validtor Testing
 + PEP8
-  - No errors were retirned from https://pep8ci.herokuapp.com/
+  - No errors were returned from https://pep8ci.herokuapp.com/

 ## Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.